biojppm/rapidyaml/README.md

 * ryml's tree does NOT accept containers as map keys: keys stored in the tree must always be scalars.
 HOWEVER, this is a limitation only of the final tree.
-The event-based parse engine DOES parse container keys, as it is is meant to be used by other programming languages to create their native data-structures, and it is fully tested and fully conformant (other than the general error permissiveness noted below).
+The event-based parse engine DOES parse container keys, as it is meant to be used by other programming languages to create their native data-structures, and it is fully tested and fully conformant (other than the general error permissiveness noted below).